In this post I’m going to show you how to get more views on YouTube.

 Not only do these embeds help you get more views, but they can also help your videos rank higher in YouTube’s search results.

-An industry study found that #1 ranking videos have 78% more links and embeds than videos that rank #2 or below:
+An industry study found that top ranking YouTube videos have 78% more links and embeds than videos that rank #2 or below:

 15. Share Video Clips On Social Media

 Back in the day I’d share my entire YouTube video on social media:

 And sure, this led to a handful of video views.

 Facebook, Twitter and other social media sites want to keep people on their platforms.

 And when you post a link to your YouTube video, their algorithms are going to hide your post from your followers.

 What’s the solution?